tomstark/tab-groups-saver-api/docker/docs/README-docker-dev.md

 ## 🎁 Production Considerations

 Currently, this is dev-focused and would require further work to make prod-ready.
 At scale, production deployment usually moves beyond Docker Compose toward orchestrators.

+## 👨🏻‍🔧 Troubleshooting

+- xDebug doesn't work with PhpStorm's test runner
+    - Right-click on either the test runner icon beside a test or a test directory and select "Modify Run Configuration..." > Click the directory icon in the "Environment variables" input > select the `/docker/.env.docker` file.
+      - Might require dot files to be shown in the 'open' dialog, `shift+cmd+.` on macOS.